GED-Aligned Comprehensive Study

 How much time does the course take?

-Average time span of the course for a teenage student without high school education is one year, at the pace of an hour a day.
-A student with a weaker scholastic background, and with less study time, will require additional time.
+Average time span of the course for a teenage student without high school education is one -two years, at the pace of an hour a day.
+A student with a limited academic background, and with less study hours, will require additional time.
 An adult learner with strong study skills and mature educational ability can complete the course in a shorter time span, between three to nine months.

 When considering the time span of the course, it’s important to consider the student’s end goal.
 Knowledge that is quickly acquired can also be quickly forgotten, defeating the purpose of education.
 Learning in a systematic and disciplined fashion will serve the student well in his future endeavors.

 What’s better and different about Melamed Academy’s course?

 Melamed Academy provides placement tests, and starts the courses at the student’s level for each subject.
 Courses are suitable for independent study, containing visually-presented lessons in a convenient online course, with no need for books or other materials.
 Melamed’s courses are provided with a Torah-observant framework, with the option of kosher filtered laptops.
 Students have the opportunity to study at an individual pace, in a supportive environment with academic supervision from expert educators.

 GED® is a registered trademark of the American Council on Education (ACE) and administered exclusively by GED Testing Service LLC under license.
 Melamed Academy’s course uses test prep products from an official vendor of the GED Testing Service.